-In this article you will learn how to merge duplicate contacts in Outlook 2010 and 2013 without using any third-party tools, and how to keep your contact list clean in the future.
+In this article you will learn how to merge duplicate contacts in Outlook 2010, Outlook 2013 and Outlook 2016 without using any third-party tools, and how to keep your contact list clean in the future.

 Microsoft Outlook provides loads of handy tools that we use and love and even more features that we are unaware of.
 But regrettably, an option to dedupe the address book and combine multiple duplicate contacts into one is not on board.